 - Development of muscle and joint deformities

 Patients with cerebral palsy do not have deformities of the extremities at birth but develop them over time.
-Spasticity of muscles, along with the limitations on stretching and use of muscles in daily activities, is a major cause of deformities.
+Spasticity of muscles, along with the limitations on stretching and use of muscles in daily activities, is a major cause of deformities of the extremities.

-Currently, oral medication, Botox (botulinum A toxin) injection, baclofen infusion, orthopedic surgery, selective dorsal rhizotomy surgery, physical therapy, and braces are employed to treat CP spasticity and related problems.
+Oral medication, Botox injections, baclofen infusion, orthopedic surgery, selective dorsal rhizotomy surgery, physical therapy, and braces are the most common treatments of cerebral palsy spasticity and related problems.

 Oral medications, such as valium and baclofen, are still tried, but the consensus is that they do not reduce spasticity.

-Baclofen infusion, using a pump implanted in the abdominal wall, is clearly effective in reducing spasticity in spinal cord injury and can also reduce CP spasticity.
+Baclofen infusion, using a pump implanted in the abdominal wall, is clearly effective in reducing spasticity in spinal cord injury and can also reduce cerebral palsy spasticity.
 However, baclofen infusion is not effective permanently; when it is stopped, spasticity recurs.
-Also, the baclofen infusion carries risks of overdose, meningitis, and other complications that may require repeated hospitalization, and since it has been used for CP for only several years, long-term consequences are not known.
+Also, the baclofen infusion carries risks of overdose, meningitis, and other complications that may require repeated hospitalization, and since it has been used for cerebral palsy for only several years, long-term consequences are not known.

 Orthopedic operations, including muscle release and tendon-lengthening procedures, are also used to treat deformities associated with spastic cerebral palsy.
-Orthopaedic surgery improves range of motion of the joints and makes it easier for children to move the lower extremities.
+Orthopedic surgery improves range of motion of the joints and makes it easier for children to move the lower extremities.
 A major side effect is permanent muscle weakness and resulting abnormal postures and deformities.
-Also, orthopaedic surgery does not reduce spasticity directly but treats only the consequences of spasticity.
+Also, orthopedic surgery does not reduce spasticity directly but treats only the consequences of spasticity in cerebral palsy.